chruck/cpsc8220/notes.md

 - QEMU - generic hardware
   - modified for real-looking like real AMD

-## Section 0:
+## Section 0: Warm-up Exercise
-- Warm-up exercise (not part of kernel: get used to system calls) (handout)
+(not part of kernel: get used to system calls)

+(handout)
 - user-level C code to review
   - provides serial line control